-Los Angeles Harbor Improvements Corporation - The Los Angeles Harbor Improvements Corporation (LAHIC) is a nonprofit public benefit corporation organized under the laws of the State of California for public purposes.
+The Los Angeles Harbor Improvements Corporation (LAHIC) is a nonprofit public benefit corporation organized under the laws of the State of California for public purposes.
 LAHIC was formed to assist the City of Los Angeles by erecting, constructing, replacing, extending, or improving facilities and services that the Board of Harbor Commissioners deems necessary for the promotion and accommodation of commerce.
 From time to time, LAHIC has issued long-term indebtedness to finance specific capital facilities improvements on behalf of the Port's tenants.
 The nature of these financings is such that the long-term indebtedness will be that of the Port tenant and not LAHIC, the Port, or the City of Los Angeles.
 Therefore, for purposes of the accompanying basic financial statements, the long-term indebtedness of LAHIC and the corresponding lease receivable from the tenant is eliminated.

 The board of directors of LAHIC consists of five members.
 Election of the LAHIC board of directors occurs by vote of the Board of Harbor Commissioners.
-In fiscal 2002 and 2001, all five members of the LAHIC Board were employees or Commissioners of the Port.
+In fiscal 2003 and 2002, all five members of the LAHIC Board were employees or Commissioners of the Port.
 Although the tenant reimburses LAHIC for its costs of operations, the Board of Harbor Commissioners is financially responsible for LAHIC's activities.
-Further, although LAHIC is legally separate from the Port, LAHIC is reported as if it were part of the Port because its sole purpose is to finance and construct facilities and improvements, which directly benefit the Port.
+Further, although LAHIC is legally separate from the Port, LAHIC is reported as if it were part of the Port in accordance with the provisions of GASB Statement No. 14, because its sole purpose is to finance and construct facilities and improvements, which directly benefit the Port.

-Both the Port and LAHIC are included in the reporting entity of the Port, and accordingly, the operations of both entities are blended in the accompanying basic financial statements.
+LAHIC is included in the reporting entity of the Port, and accordingly, the operations of LAHIC are blended in the Port's accompanying basic financial statements.